An attempt at describing and dating British poppies: A ‘Work in Progress’ List.

 In 1928, British Flanders Poppies were “sold in Paris along the Riviera and everywhere where a few British” were found.
 (10.11.1928.
 Hull Daily Mail)

 1929: “HAIG’S FUND”.
 “Lady Haig warned the public against buying German and other foreign poppies” (07.10.1929.
 Aberdeen Journal); “The official poppy bears the inscription “Haig’s Fund” …” (18.10.1929.
 Western Morning News); “The silk poppies cost about 1s. to make in the factories, but there was still an inclination in some parts to sell them cheaper.
 Each silk poppy should be sold for 2s.
 6d., or a good deal more.”; “A Garden of Remembrance” suggestion by Lady Haig.
 (18.10.1929.
-Northampton Mercury); “A new production this year from the poppy factories was in the form of a large poppy mounted as a motor mascot” (26.10.1929.
+Northampton Mercury); “… four tons of cocoanut fibre were used for the stamens of the poppies. …” (18.10.1929.
+Market Harborough Advertiser and Midland Mail); “A new production this year from the poppy factories was in the form of a large poppy mounted as a motor mascot” (26.10.1929.
 The Scotsman).

 1930: “HAIG’S FUND” or “HF”. “usual black metal centre bearing the words “Haig’s Fund” in the larger poppies and the letters “H.F.” in the smaller ones.”
 (1930.11.10.
 Northern Whig, Northern Ireland).

 The tag attached to the poppy shown above bears the inscription ‘EARL HAIG’S APPEAL For Ex-Service Men of all Ranks and their Dependents’ on one side; and ‘BRITISH LEGION “REMEMBRANCE DAY ” (Reg.
 No 689 752)’ on the other.
-The poppy is made of two layers of different fabric: the under layer is a moulded ‘bowl’ and the upper possibly silk.
+The poppy is made of two layers of different fabric: the under layer is probably lawn and the upper is probably silk.
 It bears a green fabric leaf; faux stamens; and a metal centre bearing “HAIG’S FUND”.